dsoellinger/Machine-Learning-Lecture-Notes/README.md

-# Machine-Learning-Lecture-Notes
+# Machine Learning Lecture Notes
-ecture Notes / Course: Machine Learning, University of Salzburg
+Lecture notes taken in the course "Machine Learning" conducted at the University of Salzburg, SS 2018.